 Any Drew University summons given to a student may be appealed.
-Appeals must be made within 30 days of issuance through the Parking Appeals Board.
+Appeals must be made within 21 days (3 weeks) of issuance through the Traffic Ticket Appeals Board.
 All decisions made by the Appeals Board are final and binding.
 Further information about the appeals process is provided later in this document.

-Any unregistered or illegally parked vehicle is subject to being booted or towed at the violator’s expense.
+Any unregistered or illegally parked vehicle is subject to being immobilized (booted) or towed at the violator’s expense.

 Parking permit holders are not allowed under any circumstance to switch their parking decal from the registered vehicle to another.
-Changing permits or vehicles must be done through Public Safety.
+Changing permits or vehicles must be done through the Department of Public Safety.

 All motor vehicle summonses must be answered.
 This includes students, guests, faculty/staff, and members of the public.
 DO NOT IGNORE ANY SUMMONS.
 All summonses must be paid at the Business Office in Holloway Hall or appealed (plea of not guilty) within 21 days.
 If you have a question concerning the summons, or, if you intend to appeal it, stop by the Department of Public Safety for information and/or appropriate Appeals forms.
 Failure to respond to a summons by payment or plea of not guilty may result in loss of parking/driving privileges and/or your vehicle being impounded.